 For a more detailed guide about getting around BDO, pease visit the guide, Fast Travel.

 Pet Exchange (aka Pet Breeding) is used to produce a higher Tier pet, which is faster and is able to acquire more skills.
 Unfortunately, exchanging pets actually kills the parent pets.
-On the bright side, Bddatabase shows loot speeds that are about 2 times as fast.
+On the bright side, loot speeds are faster.